Shopify/css/building-a-component/readme.md

 ## Functional variables
 All variables used in a component should be functional instead of just visual.
-Functional variables can only refer to a visual variable.
+Functional variables should only refer to a visual variable.

 ```scss